giovdellap/MACC-OnSiteHelper/README.md

 # OnSite Helper - android application repo

 ## Mobile Applications and Cloud Computing
-Project for the course of Visual Analytics A.A.
+Project for the course of Mobile Applications and Cloud Computing A.A.
 23/24
 Student: Giovanni Della Pelle

 ### Backend repo link: